Cleomenes I: Revolt of the helots

-The Spartans arrived late at the battle of Marathon against Persia in 490.
+The Spartans arrived late at the Battle of Marathon against Persia in 490.
 Their official explanation was that they had to finish a religious festival, but the philosopher Plato mentioned that it was caused by a revolt of the helots in Messenia, which several historians have linked to the activities of Cleomenes against Sparta at the time.
 Cleomenes could have promised the helots an improvement of their condition in exchange for help, as did his nephew the regent Pausanias a few years later.
 In support of this theory, the city of Messena in Sicily, was founded in c.488 by refugees from Messenia, and the Spartans made a dedication at Olympia after a victory against the Messenians at the beginning of the 5th century.
 Facing the threat of a combined revolt from Arcadia and Messenia, the Spartan authorities, notably the ephors, recalled Cleomenes to Sparta.

 Return to Sparta and death

-However, according to Herodotus Cleomenes was by this time considered to be insane.
+However, according to Herodotus, Cleomenes was by this time considered to be insane.
 The Spartans, fearing what he was capable of put him in prison.
 By the command of his half-brothers, Leonidas I and Cleombrotus, Cleomenes was placed in chains.
 He died in prison in mysterious circumstances, with the Spartan authorities claiming his death was suicide due to insanity.

 While in prison, Cleomenes was found dead with his death being ruled as suicide by self-mutilation.
 He apparently convinced the helot guarding him into giving him a knife, with which he slashed his shins, thighs and belly in an especially brutal suicide.
-He was succeeded by the elder of his surviving half-brothers Leonidas I, who then married Cleomenes' daughter Gorgo.
+He was succeeded by the elder of his surviving half-brothers Leonidas I, who then married Cleomenes's daughter Gorgo.

-Herodotus gives four different versions that circulated in Greece to explain Cleomenes' madness and suicide.
+Herodotus gives four different versions that circulated in Greece to explain Cleomenes's madness and suicide.
 The most common one was that of divine retribution for having bribed the Oracle of Delphi.
 Alternatively, the Argives said it was for the massacre of the Argive soldiers cornered in their sacred grove after the battle of Sepeia; the Athenians thought it was for his sacrilege of the groves of Eleusis; the Spartans suggested that the wine he drank unmixed with water—a taste he acquired from the Scythian ambassadors who visited him in 514—turned him insane.
 For Herodotus, Cleomenes paid for his removal of Demaratus.
 The Athenians' and Argives' versions were coined to suit their own grief against Cleomenes, whereas the Spartan version was designed to absolve Sparta from any accusation of impiety.

 The suicide of Cleomenes has appeared suspect to modern scholars, who instead consider the possibility that he was murdered by his half-brother Leonidas, who was next in line.
-Cleomenes' daughter, Gorgo, seems to have transmitted to Herodotus the Spartan "official version" of her father's death, to which she might have participated as she was married to Leonidas.
+Cleomenes's daughter, Gorgo, seems to have transmitted to Herodotus the Spartan "official version" of her father's death, to which she might have participated as she was married to Leonidas.